 By Paul Wright

-Growing up in Manchester I became aware of Peter Walsh’s images when he was a photographer for City Life Magazine.
-Peter became immersed in Manchester’s club scene during the UK’s rave and acid house explosion.
-He captured the spirit of the era as he documented the many faces, bands and fashions that graced the city.
+Growing up in Manchester I became aware of Peter Walsh’s images when he was a photographer for the then essential what’s on guide – City Life Magazine.
+During his stint at City Life Peter became immersed in Manchester’s club scene and witnessed the UK’s Rave and Acid House explosion.
+He captured the spirit of the era as he documented the faces, bands and fashions that graced the city.

-I caught up with Peter to find out more about about his career ahead of his talk at the V&A this Friday as part of events celebrating music and youth culture in the UK.
+I caught up with Peter to find out more about about his career ahead of his talk at the V&A as part of events celebrating music and youth culture in the UK.

 “Around the same time I began shooting for City Life, Manchester’s equivalent of Time out in London, photographing the burgeoning club scene.
 After photographing the Happy Mondays gig on Granada TV’s ‘The Other Side of Midnight’ I was asked to work for NME covering the North of England.
 I also began working regularly for The Face, ID, Mixmag and Muzik magazine.”